A list of Great Zombie Novels

 One particular night, channel surfing and unable to sleep, I came across an odd, little black and white movie.
 “They’re coming to get you Barb-ara,” the creepy man in the graveyard called.
 Crazy flesh-eating awesomeness ensued.
 And that was it – I was hooked!

-A run-down of some of the best zombie novels
+A run-down of the best zombie novels

 I’ve read a lot of zombie novels over the years since then.
 I’ve even taken the plunge and am writing one myself.
 I’ve found some corkers, and also frankly some not so great!
 So if you like, here’s my list of what I consider to be the best Zombie novels out there.
 Some of them are pretty well known, like World War Z – while others are a little more obscure.

-List of great zombie novels – in no particular order
+List of great zombie novels

 The Rising – Brian Keene